-Texas Tech University accepts students throughout the year, although the majority of TTU students begin the program in the fall semester.
-You must apply to the university and to Reach Across Texas no later than May 1, 2022 for the Summer 2022 semester, June 1, 2022 for the Fall 2022 semester, and November 1, 2022 for the Spring 2023 semester.
+Texas Tech University accepts students throughout the year.
+You must apply to the university and to Reach Across Texas no later than November 1, 2023 for the Spring 2024 semester, April 15, 2024 for the Summer 2024 semester, and June 1, 2024 for the Fall 2024 semester.
 Many students start the TSVI program in the summer, taking braille and the foundation course, so that they can start a job as a TSVI in the fall with an emergency permit.
 Once accepted, you must register for the designated courses.